 “Families need to know that the Church is making every effort to protect their children.
 They should also know that they have every right to turn to the Church with full confidence, for it is a safe and secure home.
 Consequently, priority must not be given to any other kind of concern, whatever its nature, such as the desire to avoid scandal, since there is absolutely no place in ministry for those who abuse minors.”
 Pope Francis (2/2/2015)

-No. Most teachers and principals in our system make less than their public school and private school counterparts.
-This is because we are a tuition driven system and teacher salaries are determined by the amount of tuition we can charge.
+No. Teachers and principals in our system make less than their public school and private school counterparts.
+We are a tuition driven system and teacher salaries are determined by the amount of tuition we can charge.

-Currently, the Diocese annually assesses most Catholic parishes a portion of their income.
-This assessment goes into a fund for Catholic schools.
+Currently, the Diocese annually assesses most Catholic parishes a portion of their income to support Catholic schools.
 All schools may write grants for emergency funding should a special need arise.
-Additional money is distributed to schools based on their financial need.
-The Skaggs Tuition Assistance Program also provides some financial assistance to schools for families that are below the poverty level.
-In order to receive this assistance, families must be referred by a principal or pastor.
+Monies are distributed to schools based on their financial need.
+The Skaggs Tuition Assistance Program provides financial assistance for students whose families are below poverty level.
+This program requires a referral and application to be reviewed for acceptance.